datatrail-jhu/00_intro/manuscript/003_data_science_process.md

 o) People named their daughters after Khadijah Dewey, from the show *Living Single*
 o) People named their daughters after Marian Dewey, due to the Catholic Dewey Year

+{choose-answers: 4}
+?4 What does Hilary Parker suggest led to the increased popularity of the name "Khadijah" in the  1990s?(You may have to reference [Hilary's blog post ](https://hilaryparker.com/2013/01/30/hilary-the-most-poisoned-baby-name-in-us-history/) for this question.

+C) popularity of the character "Khadijah", played by Queen Latifah on Living Single
+o) popularity of the character "Khadijah", from the soap opera *Where the Heart Is*
+o) popularity of "Khadijah", a famous opera singer from the '90s
+o) popularity of  "Khadijah" was due to the Catholic Khadijah Year
+o) popularity of the name "Khadijah" spiked thanks to a famous general from the Spanish-American War

+“Khadijah” was a character played by Queen Latifa in Living Single, and “Ashanti” was popular because of Ashanti, of course.

 {/quiz}